How It Feels to Be Me: Understanding Autism Spectrum Disorder

 Who Should Attend

-This webinar has information that needs to be seen by all members of a library staff, from those who face the public every day to those who work behind the scenes or in administration.
+This on-demand webinar has information that needs to be seen by all members of a library staff, from those who face the public every day to those who work behind the scenes or in administration.

 Panelists